fitrijamsari/tensorflow_object_detection_local/README.md

 # FUTURE IMPROVMENT

-1. Enable for eval visualization.
-2. Enable for early stopping to avoid overfitting.
+1. Enable for early stopping to avoid overfitting.